Founded in 1971 by Jerry Williams in Columbia, MD, as a maker of reproduction Lionel

 In October 2007, Williams was acquired by Bachmann Industries.
 Bachmann continues to produce a Williams

 line of 3 rail 'O' gauge trains, track and accessories.
+In 2016 Jerry Williams was inducted into the Hobby Manufacturers Association Hall of Fame.

 Link to Williams Trains by Bachmann Web Site.